-Mueller began investigating Michael Cohen’s phone and digital data months before FBI raid, warrants show
+Mueller sought Michael Cohen’s emails months before FBI raid, warrants show

-Special counsel Robert S. Mueller III obtained court-approved warrants to search the emails of President Trump’s lawyer Michael Cohen in July 2017, according to newly unsealed documents illustrating how the investigation moved quickly and quietly to scour the digital trails of the president’s associates.
+Special counsel Robert S. Mueller III obtained court-approved warrants to search the emails of President Trump’s lawyer Michael Cohen in July 2017 as his office investigated whether Cohen had illegally worked for foreign entities, according to newly unsealed documents illustrating how the investigation moved quickly and quietly to scour the digital trails of the president’s associates.

 [Read the documents: Michael Cohen search warrants]

-Search warrants unsealed Tuesday in Cohen’s case offer new insight into how Mueller and his team handed off a key part of the Cohen investigation to federal prosecutors in New York in early 2018, and how much evidence prosecutors already had against Cohen even before they searched his office, home, and hotel room in April of that year.
+The search warrants unsealed Tuesday in Cohen’s case offer new insight into how Mueller and his team handed off a key part of the Cohen investigation to federal prosecutors in New York in early 2018, and how much evidence prosecutors already had against Cohen even before they searched his office, home, and hotel room in April of that year.
+They also serve as a detailed reminder of the broad array of wrongdoing of which Cohen was accused and to which he eventually pleaded.

-“In connection with an investigation then being conducted by the Office of the Special Counsel (“SCO”), the FBI sought and obtained from the Honorable Beryl A. Howell, Chief United States District Judge for the District of Columbia, three search warrants for emails and other content information associated with two email accounts used by Cohen, and one search warrant for stored content associated with an iCloud account used by Cohen,” states one of the newly-unsealed affidavits.

-The first such warrant was dated July 18, 2017.
+The first warrant obtained by the special counsel’s office was dated July 18, 2017.
+Investigators were especially interested in how Cohen had apparently lied to banks — claiming he couldn’t pay back loans as quickly as they would have liked — while pocketing hundreds of thousands of dollars from companies like AT&T, Novartis and even an investment-management firm linked to a Russian national.
+Prosecutors in New York have since alleged Cohen was charging enormous sums while performing minimal work.

+The warrants describe Cohen’s false statements to financial institutions about the purpose of Essential Consultants — Cohen’s firm that took payments from AT&T, Novartis and the Russian national — as well as “activities undertaken by Cohen on behalf of certain foreign persons or foreign entities without having registered as a foreign agent,” one of the documents says.
+Another document says the payments, including from international clients, were for consulting on “issues pending before the Trump administration.”

+The documents show that the special counsel’s office was investigating Cohen for allegedly making false statements to a financial institution, and suspected bank and wire fraud — as well as possible money laundering and violations of the Foreign Agents Registration Act.
+Cohen was not a registered lobbyist, nor had he registered under the Foreign Agents Registration Act, authorities alleged.

+Among other things, the special counsel sought records of any “funds of benefits received by or offered to Michael Dean Cohen by, or on behalf of, any foreign government.”
+It also sought evidence that might reveal Cohen’s efforts “to conduct activities on behalf of, for the benefit of, or at the direction of any foreign government.”

 In early 2018 the special counsel’s office referred a part of its Cohen investigation to federal prosecutors in New York.
 As part of that referral, on Feb.
-8, 2018, the special counsel’s office turned over relevant emails from its warrants to the New York prosecutors, according to one of the newly-unsealed affidavits.
+8, 2018, the special counsel’s office turned over relevant emails from its warrants to the New York prosecutors, according to one of the newly unsealed affidavits.

 Michael Cohen’s home, office, and hotel room were searched nearly a year ago as the FBI ratcheted up its investigation of the lawyer’s finances, and his work on behalf of Trump.
 That same day agents also executed a search warrant for a safe-deposit box used by Cohen.

-The searches set off a protracted legal battle over how the files of Cohen, an attorney, would be reviewed by agents and prosecutors.
+The searches set off a protracted legal battle over how the files belonging to Cohen, an attorney, would be reviewed by agents and prosecutors.
 A federal judge appointed an outside lawyer to review the material before Cohen’s prosecutors to exclude any material that was covered by lawyer-client privilege or otherwise should not be shared with investigators.

 [FBI searches office of Trump’s lawyer Michael Cohen]

+The documents are redacted in significant measure.
+For example, after the heading “The Illegal Campaign Contribution Scheme” — a reference to Cohen’s arranging for hush-money payments to women who had alleged affairs with Trump — 18 and 1/2 pages are covered in a gray box.

+Lanny Davis, a lawyer for Cohen, said in a statement in advance of the documents’ release: “Tomorrow’s Court-ordered release of the affidavits that led to the search warrants of Mr. Cohen’s home, office, hotel and safety deposit box, only furthers his interest in continuing to cooperate and providing information and the truth about Donald Trump and the Trump organization to law enforcement and Congress.”

-Months later, Cohen pleaded guilty to tax violations, lying to a bank, and, during the 2016 campaign, arranging hush-money payments for women who claimed that they once had affairs with the future president.
+Months after the FBI’s high-profile search of Cohen’s properties, Cohen pleaded guilty to tax violations, lying to a bank, and, during the 2016 campaign, arranging hush-money payments for women who claimed that they once had affairs with the future president.

-Cohen also pleaded guilty to lying to Congress in statements that concealed the true time frame in which he had sought a real estate development deal for a Trump Tower in Moscow — conversations that continued, contrary to initial claims, well into the Republican presidential primary.
+Cohen also pleaded guilty to lying to Congress in statements that concealed the true time frame in which he had sought a real estate development deal for a Trump Tower in Moscow — conversations that continued, contrary to initial claims, well into the Republican presidential primary campaign.

 At Cohen’s December sentencing, U.S. District Judge William H. Pauley III said Cohen should serve three years in prison for “a veritable smorgasbord of criminal conduct.”